Aliases for PIK3AP1 Gene

 PIK3AP1 (Phosphoinositide-3-Kinase Adaptor Protein 1) is a Protein Coding gene.
-Among its related pathways are Immune System and IL-2 Pathway.
+Among its related pathways are B cell receptor signaling pathway (KEGG) and PI3K-Akt signaling pathway.
 GO annotations related to this gene include identical protein binding and phosphatidylinositol 3-kinase regulatory subunit binding.
 An important paralog of this gene is BANK1.

 UniProtKB/Swiss-Prot for PIK3AP1 Gene